Health

 - Set up the Health & Hope training centre as an emergency response unit to support patient referrals to hospitals outside of Chin State

-Our COVID-19 Response project now focuses on a three-stage strategy:
+Our COVID-19 Response project focused on a three-stage strategy:

 - PREVENT